algolia/react-element-to-jsx-string/README.md

   If false, functions bodies are replaced with `function noRefCheck() {}`.

-**options.functionValue: function, default `() => function noRefCheck() {}`**
+**options.functionValue: function, default `(fn) => fn`**

-  Returns the result of the provided functionValue callback.
-Coerces to string if value returned by functionValue is not a string by default.
+  Allows you to override the default formatting of function values.

-  Must be used in conjunction with `showFunctions`.
+  `functionValue` receives the original function reference as input and should send any value as output.

 **options.tabStop: number, default 2**